MicrosoftDocs/powerapps-docs/powerapps-docs/user/cs-template-options.md

       ![Design options.](media\email_dsgn_options.png "Enhanced Template")

 - From the **Layout section types** section, choose the basic layout of your email template and add it to the design canvas.
 The **Edit layout** flyout appears.
 You can change the columns in the layout, spacing, style, add a background color, and add a background image.
-You can also customize the number of columns you can add and the width of each column in this panel.
+You can also customize the number of columns you need in your layout and the width of each column in this panel.
-On the design canvas, you can also select a column.
+On the design canvas, to change the appearance of a column, select the column.
 The **Edit column** flyout appears.
-Customize the layout, spacing, style, add a background color or a background  image for the column.
+You can change the spacing, style, and add background colors or images for the column.

 - The Toolbox section provides design elements that you'll use to construct your message.
 The following elements are available: